 B. Process for Reporting: The reporting of people with relevant mental health histories for the purposes of firearm background checks is usually a two-step process, with certain exceptions as described below.
 Courts or mental health institutions usually report information to a centralized state agency, and the state agency may then forward the information to NICS and/or other law enforcement agencies that conduct background checks.

-1. States that require reporting to NICS either directly or through a state agency: The following states have laws that require courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS.
+1. States that require reporting to NICS either directly or through a state agency: The following states have laws that make it mandatory for courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS.

 Similarly, Delaware requires hospitals housing the mentally ill to report certain records to the State Bureau of Identification and to NICS.

-2. States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS: Arizona, Colorado, Florida, Nebraska, Missouri, Pennsylvania, and West Virginia.86
+2. States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS: Colorado, Florida, Nebraska, Missouri, Pennsylvania, and West Virginia.92

-3. States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS: Arkansas, California, Hawaii, Massachusetts, Michigan, Ohio and Utah.
-Most of these states require courts to report mental health information to a centralized state agency in connection with firearm purchaser background checks.87 In Hawaii and Massachusetts, a state agency is charged with collecting mental health records for use in firearm purchaser background checks, although there is no explicit reporting requirement.88
+3. States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS: Arkansas, California, Michigan, Ohio and Utah.
+Most of these states require courts to report mental health information to a centralized state agency in connection with firearm purchaser background checks.93

 4. States that utilize reports from mental health facilities, psychotherapists, law enforcement or schools: The following states utilize reports from mental health facilities about individuals who have fallen into federal or state categories of prohibited firearm purchasers for firearm purchaser background checks: California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, New York, Ohio, Oregon, Washington and West Virginia.
 In some of these states, this reporting takes the place of reporting by courts; in other states this reporting is in addition to reporting by courts.